spaansba/ForesightJS/README.md

 // If you dont want global settings, you dont have to initialize the manager ForesightManager.initialize({
   debug: false, // Set to true to see visualization
-  defaultHitSlop: { top: 30, left: 30, bottom: 80, right: 30 }, // Adds invisible margin around an element to increase its hitbox
-})
+  trajectoryPredictionTime: 80, // How far ahead (in milliseconds) to predict the mouse trajectory })

 // Register an element to be tracked